steniowagner/nats-http-playground/README.md

 - A **never-ending-streaming** that will be posting a single-type of event infinitely.
 - A **multi-never-ending-streaming** that will be posting three different types of events infinitely.
-- An **api** that will generate a single-event during it's processing.
+- An **api** that will generate a single-event after being called.

 ### The backend

 The backend-functions that will be triggering the events were built with [Nodejs](https://nodejs.org/en).
 - [never-ending-streaming](https://github.com/steniowagner/nats-http-playground/blob/main/backend/src/never-ending-streaming.ts): A script that will generate and publish events of the same subject to NATS in an interval of 1 second.
-- [multi-never-ending-streaming](https://github.com/steniowagner/nats-http-playground/blob/main/backend/src/multi-never-ending-streaming.ts): A script that will generate and publish three different types of events to three different subjects.
+- [multi-never-ending-streaming](https://github.com/steniowagner/nats-http-playground/blob/main/backend/src/multi-never-ending-streaming.ts): A script that will generate and publish three different types of events to three different subjects to NATS in an interval of 1 second.
 - [api](https://github.com/steniowagner/nats-http-playground/blob/main/backend/src/api.ts): a simples REST-api built with [express](https://expressjs.com/) that has a single route that will publish a single event to the same subject.

 ### Running